She Told Her Mother-In-Law She Can No Longer Help To Repair Their Home Which Results In A Falling Out

 After a heated argument, Rachelle decided to take over the repairs herself, leading to a distant and cold relationship with her mother-in-law.
 Rachelle questions whether she was justified in standing up for herself and her family’s needs.

 “I tried to talk to her about it and explain that we appreciated her help, but we also needed to make sure the repairs were done correctly.
-She didn’t take kindly to my feedback and accused me of not trusting her.”
+She didn’t take kindly to my feedback and accused me of not trusting her,” Rachelle said.
+“I’ve tried to reach out and apologize for any misunderstandings, but she’s not interested in making amends.”

-Despite the woman’s attempt to reconcile with her mother-in-law, some people still believe that she was right to stand up for herself and her family.
+Many believe that she was right to stand up for herself and her family.

 One person said, “You can’t trust her to make sure the repairs get done correctly.”
 This sentiment was echoed by others who questioned the mother-in-law’s qualifications to handle the repairs.